 NOTE – The above specification is similar to what found in IEC 60559:1989, Binary floating-point arithmetic for microprocessor systems.

+Add a new subclause J.13.2.2.1 “Reconstruction of the displayable texture views (Informative)” as follows:

-J.13.2.4.1 Reconstruction of the displayable texture views (Informative)
+J.13.2.2.1 Reconstruction of the displayable texture views (Informative)

 The base view is denoted as the 0-th view, corresponding to the 0-th camera, and the view B is denoted as the i-th view corresponding to the i-th camera. i is in the range of 1 through 4, inclusive.
-An informative process to reconstruct the displayable texture views from the constituent residual pictures in the non-base view as well as the pictures in the base view is summarized in the following paragraph for each view B of the packed views in the non-base view, where view B is one of i-th views, packed as a constituent residual picture in the non-base view.
+An informative process to reconstruct the displayable texture views from the constituent residual pictures in the non-base view as well as the pictures in the base view is summarized in the following paragraph for each view B which is packed as a constituent residual picture in the non-base view.

 – When residual_depth_flag is equal to 1, the constituent residual depth picture associated with a view B is extracted out of the non-base depth view.
-The constituent residual depth picture is 1:2 upsampled horizontally and vertically to a residual depth view B. By using the view synthesis parameters, the base depth view is projected to the coordinates of the residual depth view B. Samples of residual depth view B which have smaller depth values are overwritten by the larger values of the projected depth samples.
+The constituent residual depth picture is 1:2 upsampled horizontally and vertically to a residual depth view B. By using the texture and depth view packing SEI message, the base depth view is projected to the coordinates of the residual depth view B. Samples of residual depth view B which have smaller depth values are overwritten by the larger values of the projected depth samples.
 Remaining holes are inpainted.

-– When residual_depth_flag is equal to 0, the base depth view is projected to the residual depth view B by using the view synthesis parameters and the depth values of the base depth view.
+– When residual_depth_flag is equal to 0, the base depth view is projected to the residual depth view B by using this SEI message and the depth values of the base depth view.
 In case of duplicated projections, the larger depth value is retained.
 The remaining holes are inpainted.
 When num_residual_texture_views_minus1 + 2 is an even number, the base depth view is projected to the coordinates of the residual depth view B from its center location between base view and view B (for i equal to 1).

 – The resulted depth views and the base depth view are upsampled to the same resolution of the base-texture view.